KennethNjuguna/Automobile-Dataset/README.md

 # Automobile-Dataset
 Kaggle 1st Notebook.
-<p>This Norebook give Exploratory Data Analysis of the widely used Automobile dataset.</p>
+<p>This Notebook give Exploratory Data Analysis of the widely used Automobile dataset.</p>